minvws/nl-kat-coordination/docs/source/technical_design/community.rst

 Install
 -------

-`openKAT_install.sh </utilities/scripts/openKAT_install.sh>`_ installs OpenKAT on Debian 11 or 12, following the steps of the Debian install manual.
+:download:`openKAT_install.sh <utilities/scripts/openKAT_install.sh>` installs OpenKAT on Debian 11 or 12, following the steps of the Debian install manual.
 After downloading, use the script as follows:

 Change the permissions on the file to 750: